 Standard formats that are approved for support are for instance:

-The allocated budget will be paid in the course of April, 2019 to an account of the SC.
+The allocated budget will be paid in the course of the program year to an account of the SC.

 TTS and ILTS also provide several in-kind support items to the pairs; these will be described in coming months.